 Katie also worked as the center coordinator for the Jay Weiss Center for Social Medicine and Health Equity at the University of Miami, and served as an eligibility specialist for the Michigan Department of Health and Human Services.

 She received a bachelor of arts in Social Relations and Spanish from Michigan State University and her master’s in public health from the University of Michigan School of Public Health.
-She is the recipient of the Department of State Foreign Language Acquisition Studies Fellowship, and the School of Public Health Dean’s Award.
+She is the recipient of the University of Edinburgh Principal's Career Development Scholarship, U.S. Department of State Foreign Language Acquisition Studies Fellowship, and the School of Public Health Dean’s Award.